Louis-DR/j2gpp/README.md

 You can import custom Jinja2 tests by providing Python files with the `--tests` argument.
 All functions defined in the python files will be available as Jinja2 tests in the templates.

-For instance, with the following command and python file, the test `theanswer` will be available when rendering the template `foo.c.j2`.
+For instance, with the following command and python file, the test `prime` will be available when rendering the template `foo.c.j2`.

 ``` shell
 j2gpp ./foo.c.j2 --tests ./bar.py